 "Be proactive, never assume anything, always test and keep learning."

 Staying on top of cash flow is often a tedious task of checking your bank account, skimming over your receivables ledger and checking when you have to pay the bills.
 Many small business owners struggle to keep a clear understanding of the liquidity of their own business.
 Remember just because you are driving new business sales, if you don't have cash in the bank to support the ever increasing capital demands of a growing business, your business can capsize without warning.
-There are many Australian small businesses who have adopted simple cash managment techniques to guarantee their liquidity and growth.
-Check out a great example of one such business here.
+There are many Australian small businesses who have adopted simple cash management techniques to guarantee their liquidity and growth.

 Forget the days of whiskey-swilling Mad Men.
 Agencies these days have demands Don Draper would never have dreamed of.
 The current climate sees the old world of marketing - television and print - overlapping with the breakneck speed of digital, and advertising agencies are scrambling to keep up.